malcolmrigg/wizard-clock-card/README.md

   * ~~Maybe include support for themes too, if that's possible?~~ Colours are now taken from whatever theme you are using by default.
 Hand/text colour for each wizard can be overridden if desired... so it's getting there.
   * Add pictures on clock hands taken from people/entities or possibly zones?
 Or even a combination of both, so person x at location y has a special "person x at location y" picture.
-  * Add config options for clock face colours, including the ability to make them transparent.
+  * ~~Add config options for clock face colours~~, including the ability to make them transparent.

 * Better support for "speed" attributes, including for person entities looking up the speed from their current device tracker source
 * Better text rendering - this goes along with making it pretty, ~~perhaps include drawing the text in arcs around the outside of the clock~~, and handling longer location/wizard names better.
 Arc text now done, with code nicked from somebody else :)